 - Ireland: Health Service Executive

 There are a large number of medal rolls which have been digitized by the National Archives and can be downloaded on their website for free.
 The medal records are part of the WO 100 series which contains the names of well over a hundred thousand soldiers with their army numbers for the inter-war and post-war period.
 The most useful medal rolls are those for the General Service Medal with clasps Palestine 1945-48 and S. E. Asia 1945-46 due to the large numbers of Second World War soldiers qualifying for them.
 The medal rolls are divided by regiment/corps.
+These have been indexed on Ancestry and can be searched in Campaign Medal and Award Rolls, 1793-1949 (General Series).

 Field General Court-Martial Records

 The WO 213 series at the National Archives contains books listing Field General Court-Martials held in both Britain and abroad.
 These books list the army number of those who were tried for a variety of crimes/offences e.g. theft, losing property, self-inflicted wounds, mutiny, desertion.
 The downside is that you’re going to have to know that the soldier in question got into trouble during their service, had a Field General Court-Martial and then spend a lot of time looking through the books.
-Also, you will need an uncommon surname as only initials are recorded.
+Also, you will need an uncommon surname as only initials were recorded.

 First World War Medal Records

 There weren’t many soldiers who served continuously between the wars, so First World War medal records aren’t particularly useful for working out the army number of Second World War soldiers.
 However, they can be very helpful if a soldier continued to serve in the 1920s.
 Many soldiers took a generous bounty in 1919 rather than be demobilized and remained in the army.
-The Ministry of Defence still has these records and they usually contain First World War records as well.
+The Ministry of Defence still has these service records and they usually contain First World War records as well.

 There are two sets of documents to look for.
 The first is a Medal Index Card which is available to view for free on Ancestry.
 It can be difficult to tell which is an army number and which is a regimental number.
-What you need to do, is look at my page on army numbers and see if the number on the Medal Index Card matches the number block of the regiment or corps.
+First, look at my page on army numbers and see if the number on the Medal Index Card matches the number block of the regiment or corps.
 This is actually quite difficult to do if you don’t have knowledge of regimental numbers, as you can easily go astray, with some numbering blocks falling within the old regimental number system.
 Often, an army number won’t be recorded on the card.
 Email me if you’re not sure attaching a copy of the Medal Index Card and I’ll let you know whether you’re looking at an army number.

 The second document which is far more likely to contain an army number is the Medal Roll for the British War Medal and Victory Medal which is also available on Ancestry.
 When an army number appears, “still serving” was often written in the remarks column.
 I’ve never seen an army number appear on a 1914 or 1914/15 Star Medal Roll, though that’s not to say none exist on these documents.